ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Curriculum Bandit Analysis: Discounted UCB on a Lipschitz DAG

 For each theory object we give the closest implementation site in \texttt{qsv/qs\_trainer.py}.
 Several correspondences are approximate rather than literal: the surrogate UCB index uses parent-local denominators and additive priors in the code (\S\ref{subsec:production_deviations}); the teacher utility $u_\tau$ is realized as a reward mode used in backed-up tree reward, separately from the ZPD kernel used as a selection prior; and solved-only admission is enforced by the trainer-side admission path, not by a single function call.

-Plugging these values into Corollary~\ref{cor:arm_count_bound} gives a finite $K_\gamma(\delta)$ independent of $T$, and Proposition~\ref{thm:discounted_ucb_main} yields a sublinear-in-$T$ surrogate bound for all horizons up to which the $\epsilon$-packing invariant holds.
-The bound rests on the assumptions actually used---boundedness via solved-only admission (Lemma~\ref{lem:solved_only}), the $\epsilon$-packing arm space (Lemma~\ref{lem:epsilon_packing}), the piecewise-stationary variation budget $\Upsilon_T$~\eqref{eq:variation_budget}, and the $\delta$-effective-support truncation that absorbs arms outside the last $\tau_\delta$ steps---and we do not claim it follows from the lemmas alone.
+Plugging these values into Corollary~\ref{cor:arm_count_bound} gives a finite $K_\gamma(\delta)$ independent of $T$, and Proposition~\ref{thm:discounted_ucb_main} yields a sublinear-in-$T$ surrogate scaling for all horizons up to which the $\epsilon$-packing invariant holds.
+The scaling rests on the assumptions actually used---boundedness via solved-only admission (Lemma~\ref{lem:solved_only}), the $\epsilon$-packing arm space (Lemma~\ref{lem:epsilon_packing}), the piecewise-stationary variation budget $\Upsilon_T$~\eqref{eq:variation_budget}, and the recent-arm proxy that approximates arms outside the last $\tau_\delta$ steps---and we do not claim it follows from the lemmas alone.